peteroupc/CBOR/docs/PeterO.DataUtilities.md

         System.IO.Stream stream,
         bool replace);

  Writes a portion of a string in UTF-8 encoding to a data stream.

                <b>Parameters:</b>

  * <i>str</i>: A string to write.

  * <i>offset</i>: The zero-based index where the string portion to write begins.

  * <i>length</i>: The length of the string portion to write.

  * <i>stream</i>: A writable data stream.

- * <i>replace</i>:  If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
+ * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U + FFFD).
 If false, stops processing when an unpaired surrogate code point is seen.

 <b>Return Value:</b>

 0 if the entire string portion was written; or -1 if the string portion contains an unpaired surrogate code point and  <i>replace</i>
  is false.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>str</i>
  is null or  <i>stream</i>
  is null.

  * System.ArgumentException:
 The parameter  <i>offset</i>
  is less than 0,  <i>length</i>
  is less than 0, or  <i>offset</i>
  plus  <i>length</i>
  is greater than the string's length.

  * System.IO.IOException:
 An I/O error occurred.

  * System.ArgumentException:
 Either "offset" or "length" is less than 0 or greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

  * System.ArgumentNullException:
 The parameter  <i>str</i>
  is null.

  * System.ArgumentException:
 Either "offset" or "length" is less than 0 or greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

  * System.ArgumentNullException:
 The parameter  <i>str</i>
  is null.

 <a id="WriteUtf8_string_int_int_System_IO_Stream_bool_bool"></a>